derricks/derricks.github.io/chapter_book_thoughts.md

 _Wild Robot_ series, Peter Brown
   * Premise: An intelligent, adaptive robot finds herself marooned on an island and must integrate herself into the wild animal community
   * General thoughts: Book one of this series (all we've read as of this writing) starts out gently but ends in a tense cliffhanger.
 There's a lot to enjoy here about just listening to nature and being a part of it, versus trying to subordinate it to your will.
+Also, the writing manages to convey deep ideas in plain prose that should be easy for most readers at this level.
   * Social commentary: The book is set in a post-climate change world, and the few humans you hear about come off much worse than the animals and the central robot.
 Roz is written as a girl.

 _Ivy and Bean_ series, Annie Barrows